sylk80/Berlin_clock_solo/docs/NOTES.md

 :heavy_plus_sign: Boundaries

 - Should accept input :heavy_check_mark:
-- Input should be eight length
+- Input should be eight length :heavy_check_mark:
 - Output should be string
 - Output should contain only O, R,Y
 - Output should have 5 rows